CirroBuild/FrostiDocs/docs/reference/configuration.md

 | http.version                                   | HTTP/1.1       | Protocol version, other supported value is `HTTP/1.0`.                                                                                                                                                                                                                                                                                                                                                                                                           |

 ### Cairo engine

+This section describes configuration settings for the Cairo SQL engine in QuestDB.

 | Property                                     | Default           | Description                                                                                                                                                                                                              |
 | -------------------------------------------- | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |